duckyfuz/dPlanner/README.md

 </p>

 ### Sample command: python3 generate.py 2023 5 data/may.csv data/output.csv
-### REMINDER: Add the first day of the month as an unavail date for the person who did duty on the last day of the previous month
+### REMINDER: The individual who did duty on the last day of the previous month is unavailable on the first day of the current month.
+Add this into the input CSV file.

 ## Background:
 This program was created to automate the process of creating a duty list, under the assumption that ONE person must be schedued for each day.